Full text: ‘I’m not a racist’ – Quinton De Kock’s statement after controversy over taking the knee

 I chose to keep my thoughts to myself, and thought of the pride of playing for my family and my country.

 I didn’t understand why I had to prove it with a gesture, when I live and learn and love people from all walks of life every day.
 When you are told what to do, with no discussion, I felt like it takes away the meaning.
-It I was racist, I could easily have taken the knee and lied, which is wrong and doesn t build a better society.
+If I was racist, I could easily have taken the knee and lied, which is wrong and doesn’t build a better society.

 Those who have grown up with me and played with me, know what type of person I am.
 I’ve been called a lot of things as a cricketer.